 The library aims to integrate the information support system with the educational activities in all possible ways and to leap forward to the expectations of the academic community of our institution and also to those who resort to our library resources from other academic and R & D institutions

-A separate well equipped digital library with 40 nodes is housed in the central library and faculty of engineering to access the e-resources.
+A separate well-equipped digital library with 100 nodes is housed in the central library and faculty of engineering to access the e-resources.
 The ILL (Inter-Library Loan) is provided to the readers through DELNET and J-gate Plus.
 The RFID technology implemented in the library helps for quick access to library resources and better security of library materials.
-The library website provides information about resources and provision to search for library materials.
+The library website provides information about resources and provisions to search for library materials.
 Staff publications, theses, rare books, question papers are digitalized and an institutional repository through Dspace is created.

 The Library has established a special unit in the name of Print Accessibility for Print Disabled in the reading hall.
 Four computers have been established specially for visually challenged students to access e-resources and braille books.
 Special softwares like Job Access with Speech Software (JAWS), Non-visual Desktop Access (NVDA), Kuruzweil Reading Machine Software (Visually Impaired/ Low Vision), Magic Software and specially configured hardware such as Read it Wand, Read Easy Move and Seika Braille reading device are accessible.
 The library building has a ramp, wheelchair for easy and convenient access to differently-abled users.

 A library is not a luxury but one of the necessities of life.-Henry Ward Beecher